Is there a way to clear the air about finances without having this discussion turn into an argument?

 To circumvent money problems in marriage, it is best to reach an agreement that you both are comfortable with in regards to how much you want to put into savings, and for what purpose.

-You’ll want to remain actively listening to your partner’s input in order for this conversation to continue smoothly and in a positive way.
+You’ll want to remain actively listening to your partner’s input for this conversation to continue smoothly and positively.
 Alongside this, you will be able to prevent situations where money becomes a problem in marriage.

 3. Be mindful of these things as you talk